abeschneider/PEGParser.jl/README.md

 * Since now all functionality is in principle available, `grammarparsing.jl` defines a grammar to parse grammars by the stacking process to allow the end-user to simply specify his or her grammar as a string.

-Note, that some grammar functionality is still only available by direct construction as a consistent definition of such a grammargrammar becomes exponentially more difficult with the number of grammar features.
+Note, that some grammar functionality is still only available by direct construction.
+That is because the consistent definition of such a grammargrammar becomes exponentially more difficult with the number of grammar features.

-* `standardrules.jl` defines a grammar `standardrules` consisting only of commonly used rules like "space", "float", etc. so that they do not have to be defined by the end user every single time.
+* `standardrules.jl` defines a grammar `standardrules` consisting only of commonly used rules like `space`, `float`, etc. so that they do not have to be defined by the end user every single time.
 Instead, the end user can simply join these rules into his or her definition by constructing the grammar as `Grammar("...", standardrules)`